-Successful citizen engagement programs have a defined set of key measurements to be tracked as a way to measure the progress an organization is making towards accomplishing the objectives defined in the strategic plan.
+Successful city governments have a defined set of key measurements to be tracked as a way to measure the progress an organization is making towards accomplishing the objectives defined in the strategic plan.
 The development of SMART goals will include a key result indicator (KRI) which is measured by various key performance indicators (KPIs).
 Goals seek to improve how an organization is performing in various dimensions which support the overall mission and vision of the organization.
 The implementation of a program to track specific types of performance measures can be a difficult endeavor, requiring a significant investment of time and energy.
-This article will discuss seven success factors for performance measures you can leverage to make easier your development of, “What Should be Tracked in a Request Management Program?”
+This article will discuss seven success factors for performance measures you can leverage to make easier your development of, “What Should be Tracked in Government?”

 The Seven Success Factors

 “If everyone is moving forward together, then success takes care of itself” - H. Ford

 1. AlignedPerformance measurements are meaningful when they are aligned and support the overall mission of the organization as defined by the strategic plan.
 Without alignment, the best strategic plan will never be fully achieved because organizational alignment is the glue that makes strategy execution excellence happen.
 Alignment can be achieved by carefully evaluating the connections between mission, values, guiding principles, goals and objectives.

 2. Significant ImpactA quality KPI cannot be neutral, it must indicate something about the organization.
 The indicator will have the ability to demonstrate positive and negative impact so the necessary adjustments in strategy can be made quickly.